 Once the seller has completed the collection of all the required documents and the said documents have been checked, the notary public draws up the relevant Property Transfer Tax Declaration which is submitted to the competent Tax Office.
+Both this submission and its acceptance by both the seller and the buyer are now done electronically.
 Afterwards, the buyer pays the corresponding tax, and a relevant certificate is issued.